Yuma and Astral, also called Keyshipping, complete with tentacle porn (thanks No. 96).

-When Shark Drake first try to possess Shark, he touched him on the chest.
+When Shark Drake first tried to possess Shark, he touched him on the chest.

 Episode 22 basically triggered the entire Challengeshipping (Kaito/Shark) fandom with one line; "You're quite the romantic/romanticist."
 Of course, Kaito was referring to the historical period, but the fandom thought otherwise.